Crossing the Circle Southern Expedition

 Gratuities are voluntary and can be given at the end of your cruise.
 We recommend that you budget US$10 to US$15 per person per day, if you are pleased with the service on board.

-Book by 15 June 2020 to save 20% on select departures in 2021.
+Book by 31 August 2020 to save 20% on select departures in 2021.
 Offer applies to voyage fare only, and is subject to availability.
 Excludes Triple Cabins.
-Fares are non-refundable and full payment is required at the time of booking.
+A reduced deposit of 10% is payable if booked by 31 August 2020.
+Enquire as to further terms and conditions.